rspec/rspec-rails/README.markdown

         rendered.should contain("Chicago")
       end
     end

 ## `assign(key, val)`

 Use this to assign values to instance variables in the view:

     assign(:widget, stub_model(Widget))
     render

 The code above assigns `stub_model(Widget)` to the `@widget` variable in the view, and then renders the view.

+Note that because view specs mix in `ActionView::TestCase` behavior, any instance variables you set will be transparently propagated into your views (similar to how instance variables you set in controller actions are made available in views).
+For example:

+    @widget = stub_model(Widget)
+    render # @widget is available inside the view

+RSpec doesn't officially support this pattern, which only works as a side-effect of the inclusion of `ActionView::TestCase`.
+Be aware that it may be made unavailable in the future.

 ### * Upgrade note